What is it with our attention spans anyway?

 Senior Director, Publicis Sapient

 Highly conceptual and always hands on, Chomoi has been a storm of inspiration in every project I've worked with him.
-He is also quite a connoisseur of fine dining and boutique hotels.

 Daisoo Lee